KxSystems/ldap/README.md

 ### .ldap.init

 Initializes the session with LDAP server connection details.
 Connection will occur on first operation.
 Does not create a connection.
+Use unbind to free the session.
 Reference [ldap_initialize](https://www.openldap.org/software/man.cgi?query=ldap_init&sektion=3&apropos=0&manpath=OpenLDAP+2.4-Release)

 Syntax: `.ldap.init[sess;uris]`